edespino/cloudberry-site/docs/insert-update-delete-rows.md

 To insert large amounts of data, use external tables or the `COPY` command.
 These load mechanisms are more efficient than `INSERT` for inserting many rows.

-The storage model of append-optimized tables in Cloudberry Database is designed for efficient bulk data loading rather than single row `INSERT` statements.
+The storage model of append-optimized tables in Apache Cloudberry is designed for efficient bulk data loading rather than single row `INSERT` statements.
 For high-volume data insertions, it is recommended to use batch loading methods such as the `COPY` command.
-Cloudberry Database can support multiple concurrent `INSERT` transactions on append-optimized tables; however, this capability is typically intended for batch insertions rather than single-row operations.
+Apache Cloudberry can support multiple concurrent `INSERT` transactions on append-optimized tables; however, this capability is typically intended for batch insertions rather than single-row operations.

 ## Update existing rows